Why sitting at a desk all day is a real problem:

 Because we’re passionate about workplace health we wanted to precisely quantify the benefits of using a BtS program.
 So we teamed up with the University of Bedfordshire and the Leicester Diabetes Centre who rigorously analysed one of our workplace behaviour change programs.

 And the results of their scientific study have been fantastic!
-They showed that by following the BtS programme staff become 9% more productive as they become 66% more active and 23% less sedentary and can lose up to 2kgs in weight.
-That’s great news for the individual as well as for the bottom-line.
+They showed that by following the BtS programme staff become 9% more productive, 66% more active and 23% less sedentary.
+As well as that, they can lose up to 2kgs in weight, without ever touching a diet or a gym!

-The behaviour changes we advocate are ones that staff can use throughout their working lives, ensuring on-going benefits to both employer and employee.
-This means BtS is not only cost-effective in the short term (from as little as £2.99/employee) but continues to sustain value over the long-term as well.
+The changes we instill at BtS are ones that staff can use throughout their working lives, ensuring on-going benefits to both employer and employee.
+This means that BtS is not only a cost-effective solution in the short term (from as little as £2.99/employee) but also sustains its value over the long-term as well.

 Just a few of the charities who agree it’s best to Beat the Seat: